What is Composting?

-All residents of the Township are permitted to haul materials to the Mill Road Leaf Site for disposal.
+All residents of the Township are permitted to haul materials to the Mill Road Leaf Site for disposal, when open.
 Proof of address (driver's license, etc.) is required.

 Branches / brush / stick requirements - maximum diameter six (6) inches, maximum length twelve (12) feet, minimum length four (4) feet.

-The following material will not be accepted: Twigs and hedge clippings, vines, fresh or rotten firewood, stumps, roots, thorn bushes, or large branches (see above).
+The following material will not be accepted: Twigs and hedge clippings, vines, fresh or rotten firewood, stumps, roots, garden debris, thorn bushes, or large branches (see requirements above).

-There will be no access to the Mill Road Leaf Site on weekends.
+There will be no access to the Mill Road Leaf Site on weekends for contractors.